usaid-cs/yesterday-i-learned/random.md

 1. [You are going to die in the Netherlands.](https://www.youtube.com/watch?v=XpQMgbDJPok)
 1. [People rate condoms on the Internet.](http://www.trojanbrands.com/en-CA/condoms/TROJAN-Her-Pleasure-Sensations-Lubricated-Condoms)
 1. Treadmills were a prison torture device, which also treaded grains (one of it uses).
 Prisoners did so for six hours a day, which led to malnutrition and death.
 Modern gyms typically allow you to stop jogging before the six hour mark. (ted.com)
-1. [In 2009, a man in Mozambique fucked a coconut.](https://www.reddit.com/r/tifu/comments/6rr6ay/tifu_by_cumming_into_a_coconut/) To see more fun facts about Mozambique, search for that word in this file.
 1. People prefer letters that are in their names.
 "The [Letter Preference Task](https://en.wikipedia.org/wiki/Name-letter_effect) is the second-most popular method to measure implicit self-esteem, surpassed only by the Implicit Association Test."
 1. "Peggy Hill is a horrible person.
 Every episode with a plotline centered around her involves her doing something outlandish, and she uses the good intentions of whatever she's doing to justify her selfish desires.
 For instance, she wants to be a teacher so she just becomes a nun?
 Can you imagine if your mom did stuff like that?" - /u/Venntrical
 1. [Matthew Fredrick "Matthias"](http://matthias.wikia.com/wiki/Matthias) is the CEO of Hi5 Studios.
 As it turns out, [half of everyone there is a C-something-O.](http://hi5studios.com/team/)